 The lack of a meaningfully clinically important reduction in RAID score for the majority of patients is disappointing and indicates scope for improvement in managing patient’s symptoms and coping strategies in the early stages of their disease.
-This maps to the failure of the majority of patients to achieve a previously set treatment target [7] and this failure to achieve a clinically meaningful reduction in RAID and pre-set treatment targets is important.
+This maps to the failure of the majority of patients to achieve a previously set treatment target [8] and is important.
 An explanation for this may partly lie in the short follow up duration of the audit (acknowledging DMARD therapy often takes more than 3 months to achieve full effect) and with issues around capacity to provide intensive review and treatment escalation.
 However, a further consideration is that RA has a serious impact upon function and performance, which may persist despite apparent control of the inflammatory burden (reflected in good DAS control).
-This observation highlights the need for rheumatologists to use tools beyond simply the DAS 28 for measuring treatment response.
-Indeed, measures of pain, fatigue and physical function are perhaps the most relevant outcomes, despite being poorly captured in routine care.
+This observation highlights the need for rheumatologists to use tools beyond simply the DAS 28, or other objective measures of inflammation such as joint ultrasound, when measuring treatment response.
+Indeed, measures of pain, fatigue and physical function are perhaps the most relevant outcomes for patients, despite being poorly captured in routine care.

-The impact of specific treatments (steroids, DMARDs), the timely use of these treatments and DMARD survival on DAS 28 and overall RAID score and also on the specific subcategories of symptoms within the RAID score (pain, functional capacity, and fatigue, physical and emotional wellbeing, quality of sleep and coping) has not been assessed as part of this audit.
-These would be further important areas for future research.
-Whether patient education and support for self management influences components of the RAID score was beyond the scope of this audit but is also worthy of exploration.
+The impact of specific treatments (steroids, DMARDs), on DAS 28 and RAID score has not been assessed as part of this audit but would be an important areas for future research.
+Whether patient education and support for self management influences components of the RAID score is also worthy of exploration.

-Early arthritis most often presents in people of working age.
+Early arthritis most often presents in people of working age [11].
 Over 70% of people recruited to this national audit were under 66 years of age.
-There is overwhelming evidence that established inflammatory arthritis has severe and often permanent effects on work capacity although there is some evidence that work retention is improving [10].
+There is overwhelming evidence that established inflammatory arthritis has severe and often permanent effects on work capacity although there is some evidence that work retention is improving [12].
 Health and social care interventions designed to keep people in work are therefore a crucial part of the effective management of inflammatory arthritis.
 Our data on work related outcomes are limited because so many participants did not answer the work related questions.
 However the existing data suggest that impact of work capability is small in the very early stages of EIA.
 This suggests that early disease may be a crucial time for work-related interventions, before work instability translates into long term work incapacity.
 The relationship between changing work status, demographic factors and clinical parameters would be of interest and worthy of future research.

-As emphasised by Dame Professor Carol Black, interventions around work will not happen unless questions about work are part of the clinical consultation.
-Previous data suggest that providers of rheumatology services believe that those questions are asked [11], but evidence from the National Rheumatoid Arthritis Society [12] suggests that the majority of patients do not recall being asked about work.
+As emphasised by Dame Professor Carol Black, interventions around work will not happen unless questions about work are part of the clinical consultation [13].
+Previous data suggest that providers of rheumatology services believe that those questions are asked [], but evidence from the National Rheumatoid Arthritis Society [14] suggests that the majority of patients do not recall being asked about work.
 Data from this National Audit echo the findings from the National Rheumatoid Arthritis Society, with only 42% of patients returning the work related questionnaire recalling being asked about work.
-These data may in themselves act as a spur for including work issues in the clinical consultation.
-In support of this important issue, however, the BSR is working with Cardiff University to implement a regional training programme across the UK to encourage clinicians to discuss work issues within consultations.
+Patient recall may be contributing to these statistics but these data suggest an aspect of care that can readily be improved and may in themselves act as a spur for including work issues in the clinical consultation.
+In support of this important component of patient care the BSR is working with Cardiff University to implement a regional training programme across the UK to encourage clinicians to discuss work issues within consultations.